-While most all rose bushes love the sun, the intense afternoon heat can be a major stressor for them, especially when bud & bloom rose bushes (those growing, budded or blooming in their nursery pots) are planted during the hotter period of the growing season.
-Keeping roses healthy during hot weather is important to having beautiful rose.
+While most rose bushes love the sun, the intense afternoon heat can be a major stressor for them, especially when bud and bloom rose bushes (those growing, budded, or blooming in their nursery pots) are planted during the hotter period of the growing season.
+Keeping roses healthy during hot weather is important to having beautiful roses.

 Protecting Roses from Hot Weather

-If you can only find darker colored umbrellas, you can turn them into shade making, sun reflecting palm trees of sorts!
+If you can only find darker-colored umbrellas, you can turn them into shade-making, sun-reflecting palm trees of sorts!
 Just cover the umbrella of any color with aluminum foil with the shiny side up or cover the umbrella with a white fabric.
-Use Liquid Stitch or other such sewing compound to attach the white fabric to the umbrella(s).
-This will help them to reflect the sun’s intense rays and improve the quality of the heat relieving shade.
+Use Liquid Stitch or another such sewing compound to attach the white fabric to the umbrella(s).
+This will help them to reflect the sun’s intense rays and improve the quality of the heat-relieving shade.
 Silicone caulking works well to adhere the aluminum foil to the umbrella(s) if aluminum foil is used.

 Again, be sure to keep them watered well but not soaked.
-During days where things cool off, wash down the foliage well when watering the roses, as they will enjoy it.
+During days when things cool off, wash down the foliage well when watering the roses, as they will enjoy it.

 Many rose bushes will stop blooming when under heat stress, as they are working hard to keep the needed moisture flowing to their foliage.
 Again, it is a natural form of protection for them.
 The blooms will return when the weather goes into a cooler cycle again.
 I have used the umbrella shade method myself and have found them to work extremely well.